brbsix/brbsix.github.io/_posts/2015-11-29-bash-scripting-dos-and-donts.md

 Useless use of `cat`.

-`cat`'s description is as follows: *Concatenate FILE(s), or standard input, to standard output.* If you're using `cat` for some other purpose then you probably shouldn't be using it.
+`cat`'s description is as follows:<br>*Concatenate FILE(s), or standard input, to standard output.*

+If you're using `cat` for some other purpose then you probably shouldn't be using it.

 </div>